Nursing

 • Assessment Technologies Institute® (ATI) testing package.

-• Uniform, stethoscope, penlight, watch with a second hand, textbooks, skills lab kit and supplies for lab practice, nursing pins, NCLEX preparation and licensure.
+• Uniforms, stethoscope, penlight, watch with a second hand, textbooks, skills lab kit and supplies for lab practice, nursing pins, NCLEX preparation, and licensure.

 Please Note: